Skip to main content

 Scrape Startup Jobs with Wellfound (2026 Guide)

-Thirdwatch's Wellfound Scraper returns startup-only jobs at $0.008 per record — title, company, location, salary, equity range, funding stage, last raise, investors, team size.
+Thirdwatch's Wellfound Scraper returns startup-only jobs — title, company, location, salary, equity range, funding stage, last raise, investors, team size.
 Built for startup-recruiter tools, founder-network platforms, venture-research analysts, and tech-talent-acquisition functions targeting early-stage companies.

 Why scrape Wellfound for startup jobs